 A few sustainable fleet strategies to consider

-To address this you need to understand how long your vehicles idle, the amount of fuel that is used when idling and its applicable financial cost.
-Within MyGeotab there are a variety of reports you can run that will provide an indepth look at the idling within your fleet.
-Additionally, Geotab’s Green Fleet Dashboard allows you to compare your idling levels compared to similar fleets within the Geotab ecosystem.
+To address this, you need to understand how long your vehicles idle, the amount of fuel that is used when idling and its applicable financial cost.
+In MyGeotab there are a variety of reports you can run that will provide an in-depth look at the idling within your fleet.
+Additionally, Geotab's Green Fleet Dashboard allows you to compare your idling levels with those of similar fleets within the Geotab ecosystem.

-You can reduce the amount of fuel you use, along with the emissions they generate, by always taking the most efficient route.
-By reviewing and creating your route plans you can ensure your drivers complete their tasks in the most effective way.
+You can reduce the amount of fuel you use, along with the emissions it generates, by always taking the most efficient route.
+By reviewing and creating your route plans you can ensure that your drivers complete their tasks in the most effective way.

-There are numerous route planning and optimization tools available, including industry-specific solutions.
+There are numerous route planning and optimisation tools available, including industry-specific solutions.

 Rightsizing your fleet

-Rightsizing helps organizations optimize the use of their assets.
+Rightsizing helps organisations optimise the use of their assets.
 It ensures that the fleet consists of the fewest and most efficient vehicles necessary to complete its daily tasks.
-By placing more efficient vehicles in high-use roles, and by limiting the use of less-efficient vehicles, the fleet will operate with lower total emissions.
+By placing more efficient vehicles in high-use roles and limiting the use of less efficient vehicles, the fleet will operate with lower total emissions.

 You can run different reports, which are powered by telematics, in order to get a more in-depth look at how your assets are being used.
 You can identify your most used and least used vehicles, as well as distance trends across your fleet.
 This data enables you to ensure that the least carbon intensive vehicles are used in the higher-use applications.

 Electric vehicles will be a game changer for fleets.
-Battery electric vehicles (BEVs) produce zero tailpipe emissions and typically have a lower TCO.
-This means that a fleet can improve their bottom line while becoming more sustainable.
+Battery electric vehicles (BEVs) produce zero exhaust emissions and typically have a lower TCO.
+This means that a fleet can improve its bottom line while becoming more sustainable.

-Before you can start adding EVs, it is important to understand the vehicle’s daily route, operating cost, dwell times and locations.
-You can acquire this information by conducting an EV Suitability Assessment (EVSA), which uses your fleet’s own driving data together with charging viability and estimated likely state-of-charge (SOC) to determine where it makes sense to electrify.
-It provides precise vehicle recommendations, based on the models available in your region, and your preference for charging in a depot, at home or on-route.
-This data helps you to confidently know which vehicles to electrify, and where geographically it will work.
-For each vehicle recommendation, the EVSA then projects the total , cost savings and avoided CO2 emissions.
+Before you can start adding EVs, it is important to understand the vehicle's daily route, operating cost and vehicle dwell time.
+You can acquire this information by conducting an EV Suitability Assessment (EVSA), which uses your fleet's own driving data to determine where it makes sense to electrify.
+It provides vehicle recommendations based on the models available in your region, as well as the projected cost savings and avoided CO2 emissions.

 Why you should adopt sustainable fleet strategies

-There are many reasons why an organization should begin adopting sustainable fleet strategies that go beyond reducing environmental impact.
-Some of the benefits are tangible, for example you could save money by reducing fuel costs.
+There are many reasons why an organisation should start adopting sustainable fleet strategies that go beyond reducing environmental impact.
+Some of the benefits are tangible — for example, you could save money by reducing fuel costs.
 Alternatively, some benefits are a bit more abstract.
-Many companies are using their sustainability efforts to improve their brand’s position, as well as attract and retain employees or investors.
+Many companies are using their sustainability efforts to improve their brand's position, as well as to attract and retain employees or investors.